Research user group

 The research user group (RUG) was established in 2009 by the Centre for Musculoskeletal Research and expanded in 2012.

-It is a patient-partner initiative supported by the University, The NIHR Biomedical Research Centre, and Arthritis Research UK.
+It is a patient-partner initiative supported by the University, The NIHR Biomedical Research Centre, and Versus Arthritis.

 The group is made up of people with an active interest in musculoskeletal health.
 They are either patients who live with a musculoskeletal condition such as arthritis, lupus or fibromyalgia, or people who care for someone with these conditions.